Dismissal and Diversion Programs for Drug Charges

 Contact us to learn more:

-To learn more about whether or not you are eligible for your your criminal drug charges to be dismissed, contact the Dozier Law Firm for a free consultation.
+To learn more about whether or not you are eligible for your your criminal drug charges to be dismissed, contact Dozier Law Firm, PLLC for a free consultation.
 Criminal defense attorney Chris Dozier has the experience your drug case deserves.
 Don’t just plead guilty to criminal drug charges, even if you are not eligible for a deferral or dismissal program, your drug case may warrant your Raleigh Drug Crimes Attorney to file a pretrial motion challenging your stop, arrest or admission of other drug evidence as it relates to your charges.